aimee-mcneil-melville/ToDo-Full-Stack/README.md

 To send a registration request to the server from our `Register` component, you'll call the `register` function available from `authenticare/client`.
 You can [read the docs here](https://github.com/enspiral-dev-academy/authenticare/blob/main/docs/client/register.md).

-_Note: the `baseUrl` has already been imported for you at the top of the file._
+_Note: you'll need to pass `register` a second argument, an options object with a `baseUrl` property, so `authenticare` knows where make its API call to.
+The `baseUrl` itself has already been imported for you at the top of the file._

-After the call to `register`, we should redirect the user back to our home page (`'/'`).
+After the call to `register` has succeeded, we should redirect the user back to our home page (`'/'`).
 However, it would only make sense for that to happen if the user has actually been authenticated. _Hint: try the `isAuthenticated()` function from step 1._

 We should now have enough implemented on the client-side to let the user register, but before we can test it, we need some server-side routes for the client to talk to.